numinit/flack/README.md

 It contains a partial search.nixos.org implementation, as well as examples of sandboxed CGI scripts, mounts, middlewares, and normal routes.

-- Run it by either:
+Run it by either:
     - `nix run github:numinit/flack -- --flake github:numinit/flack`
     - Cloning, and `nix run`

-- Browse to http://localhost:2020 and try an implementation of search.nixos.org in pure Nix
+Then you can browse to http://localhost:2020 and try an implementation of search.nixos.org in pure Nix